nageshchauhan/thinkofspring.io/spring-core/7_initializing_collection.md

 ## Initializing collection

 Java provides mainly three types of collection ie List, Set and Map.
-Spring supports all these types of collections.
+Spring supports all these types of collection.

-Suppose a class contains collection type of variable, so how can define collection type to mapped into provided variable.
+Suppose a class contains collection type of variable, so how can we define collection type to mapped into provided variable.

 ### Defining List in xml